-The 2023 Budget, as proposed, includes an operating and capital adjustment of 0.1028 mills (+4.5%).
-The primary purpose of the proposed adjustment is to cover a base operating deficit of roughly \$450,000.
-Additionally, the adjustment would serve as the first step in lessoning its reliance on businesses taxes for operational purposes.
-The proposal includes shifting operational revenues more towards real estate taxes, which over time, would free up business taxes to help cover the unfunded capital needs, which have gone unaddressed for close to twenty years (outside of specific bond issuances in 2016 and 2019).
-The real estate tax proposal offers the following:
+The 2023 Board Approved Budget includes an operating and capital adjustment of 0.1028 mills.
+The primary purpose of the adjustment is to cover a base operating deficit of roughly \$450,000.
+Additionally, the adjustment would serve as the first step in lessoning its reliance on businesses taxes for operational purposes by shifting operational revenues more towards real estate taxes, which over time, would free up business taxes to help cover the unfunded capital needs, which have gone unaddressed for close to twenty years

+(outside of specific bond issuances in 2016 and 2019).
+The real estate tax adjustment offers the following:

-- Consider annual, small real estate tax adjustments: Current forecast suggest that if the 2023 increase is approved, that increases as small as 1.75% in the following four years would generate roughly \$700,000 to \$800,000 annually for capital. - Annual service delivery becomes more stable: The Township isn't suspending replacement hiring's on an ongoing basis because of tax revenue shortfalls.
+- Consider annual, small real estate tax adjustments: Current forecast suggests that following the 2023 approved increase, that increases as small as 1.75% in the following four years would generate roughly \$700,000 to \$800,000 annually for capital. - Annual service delivery becomes more stable: The Township isn't suspending replacement hiring's on an ongoing basis because of tax revenue shortfalls.
 Consequently, Departments have the required resources to provide the services expected of them. - In years when business taxes perform well, excess revenues can be shifted to the capital fund to begin establishing some capital funding plan.
 Conversely, in bad years, capital would be suspended.
 As it stands now: there is no capital funding. - The impact to the taxpayer spreads the increases over many years in small, manageable increments versus several years of no increase followed by a few years of large increases.

-The table below reflects the Township's millage rates since 2012:
+Property Taxes (cont'd) The table below reflects the Township's millage rates since 2012: